codyorr4-roblox/Osier-Framework/README.md

 -- require the Client module
 local client  = require(script.Parent)

--- wait for the server to initiate and for the client to start. client:WaitForStart()
+-- wait for the server and client to start. client:WaitForStart()

 -- print some data replicated from the server